bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 Please see the [Developer section](/developers/) for instructions on how to compile from source.

-### Loading Through QGC
+### Loading Through QGroundControl

-1. Install the most recent version of [QGroundControl](#) and navigate to the *Firmware* tab of the settings page.
+Install the most recent version of [QGroundControl](#) and navigate to the *Firmware* tab of the settings page.

 <img src="/images/qgc/firmware-1.png" class="img-responsive img-center" />

-2. Plug in the Pixhawk to the computer's USB port.
+Plug in the Pixhawk to the computer's USB port.
 Once detected, QGroundControl will show a firmware selection box on the right.
 Choose "ArduPilot Flight Stack" and then check the "Advanced Settings" checkbox.
 From the dropdown box that appears, choose "Custom firmware file...".

 <img src="/images/qgc/firmware-2.png" class="img-responsive img-center" />

-3. Press "OK" at the top right and you will be prompted to select the firmware file (which will probably be named "ArduSub-v2.px4").
+Press "OK" at the top right and you will be prompted to select the firmware file (which will probably be named "ArduSub-v2.px4").
 Make sure you [download the most recent firmware](firmware.ardusub.com) and choose it here.

 The firmware will upload the Pixhawk and you'll see the following printout and success message.